Maligan/Talon/docs/intro.md

 ![Screenshot2](img/intro_4.png)

-There are two sintax way to apply template in TML — *full* and *simple*, here we look at *simple* method.
+There are two sintax way to apply template in TML — via ref and via tag, go look at this methods.
+Make same changes in `button.xml`:
-To do this, you need link template with tag name, see updated version of `button.xml`:

 ```xml
 <def ref="Button" tag="button">